doublerobotics/d3-sdk/README.md

 - [API](docs/API.md) lists all commands and events.
 - [Communication](docs/Communication.md) describes the command and event JSON packet structures.
-- [Console and Ubuntu Desktop](docs/Console%20and%20Ubuntu%20Desktop.md) describes how to customize what runs on boot.
+- [Console and Ubuntu Desktop](docs/Console%20and%20Ubuntu%20Desktop.md) describes how to access Ubuntu in standard ways.
 - [Developer Mode](docs/Developer%20Mode.md) describes entering and exiting developer mode.
 - [Glossary](docs/Glossary.md) describes key terms used throughout this documentation.
 - [Security](docs/Security.md) discusses security measures and how to maintain security when deploying.
 - [Startup](docs/Startup.md) describes how to customize what runs on boot.
-- [WPA2 Manual Config](docs/WPA2%20Manual%20Config.md) describes how to customize what runs on boot.
+- [WPA2 Manual Config](docs/WPA2%20Manual%20Config.md) describes how to add a more complex WiFi network, such as EAP-TLS.
 - [D3 System Diagram](system-diagram.pdf) shows how the hardware sensors, system daemons, GUI, and servers interconnect.

 ![D3 System Diagram](system-diagram-preview.png?
 "D3 System Diagram")